Changissnz/silicon_metamorphosis__9-chemical_test_conspiracy_ASEAN_subplot__claudesonnet4_generated/README.md

 Kemal understood their caution.
 The collapse of the ASEAN agreements had left everyone suspicious of agricultural imports.
 But it had also created a massive commercial void—billions of dollars in trade that needed new partners, new routes, new relationships.

 His secure phone buzzed.
 A message in Turkish: "Jakarta meeting confirmed.
 Bring full portfolio.
-The Vietnamese are considering our proposal."
+The Vietnamese [Chinese] are considering our proposal."

 ## Chapter 2: The Jakarta Gambit